syamfarh/tp/docs/UserGuide.md

 ##### Precise expected outputs on failure:
-If no name is input after the find command, an error message explaining the error will be shown, reminding the user to follow the correct input format.
+If no name is input after the find command, an error message explaining the error will be shown, reminding the user to follow the correct input format

 * Error message shown to the user: